CERE Financial Aid Information

 - Research Assistantships: In any given year, one or more research assistantships may be available to qualified ESM students who are pursuing a research thesis.
 Research assistantships are funded by extramural research grants, and thus their availability and funding level are variable.

 - Bayer Fellowship: Funded by an endowment from the Bayer Corporation, the fellowship is available to one full-time ESM student who chooses the thesis track.
 The fellowship requires masters-level research conducted under the supervision of faculty engaged in environmental research.
-The fellowship is a one-year appointment (July 1 - June 30) and currently provides an annual stipend of $18,000 and tuition remission for a total of 18 graduate credits.
+The fellowship is a one-year appointment (July 1 - June 30) and currently provides an annual stipend of approximately $18,000 and tuition remission for a total of 18 graduate credits.

 - IPEP Awards: The Institute for Professional Environmental Practice (IPEP) is an independent nonprofit credentialing agency housed within CERE.
 Under agreement with Duquesne University, IPEP provides a limited amount of financial aid each year to qualified ESM students.
 Part-time students may be considered.